 DEPLOYMENT DURING EMBARGO

-Deployment of the patches described above (or others which are
+Deployment of the patches and/or mitigations described above (or

-during the embargo on public-facing systems with untrusted guest users
+embargo, even on public-facing systems with untrusted guest users and

 members of the predisclosure list).

 Predisclosure list members who wish to deploy significantly different